Skip to content

 Credits: 3

-This course covers product development and manufacturing concerns, such as quality control, scale-up, good manufacturing practices.
+This course covers product development and manufacturing concerns, such as quality control, scale-up and good manufacturing practices.
 It also covers quality systems and the U.S. Food and Drug Administration inspection process and FDA regulatory actions.
 The focus is on the Quality System Inspection Technique, known as QSIT.

 Credit course number: PHARM 517